mparker2/mparker_phd_thesis/chapter_6/text.md

 Mappability scores were generated for the TAIR10 genome using `gem-mappability` with a kmer size of 75bp, and converted to `BigWig` format using `gem-2-wig` and `wigToBigWig`.
 Minimum mappability scores for each Extensin gene were extracted using `pyBigWig` and plotted against spliced fraction using `matplotlib`.

 ### Sanger sequencing analysis

+For sanger sequencing, cDNA was produced using the Invitrogen High Capacity cDNA Reverse Transcription Kit with a PolyT primer.
+Gene specific primers were used to amplify transcripts of interest by PCR.
+Products were then cloned using the Thermo Scientific CloneJET PCR cloning kit, and transformed into DH5alpha competent cells.
+Colonies were grown overnight on ampicillin and tested by colony PCR.
+Picked colonies were then grown up for a further 24 hours in liquid media before miniprepping with Qiagen QIAprep Spin Miniprep Kit.
+Plasmids were sent, with pJet1.2 forward and reverse sequencing primers, for Sanger sequencing at the Sheffield Hallamshire Hospital Core Genomics Facility.

 ### Differential Splicing Analysis